Wednesday, May 20, 2015

 -- Lissagary

-• Is felt an insult Parisians' suffering during the siege.
+• Is felt as an insult to Parisians' suffering during the siege.

 • Announces monarchy.